This Marketing Advice Round Up is Filled With 78 Actionable Tips from Over 40 Books

 (How To Write A Good Advertisement: A Short Course In Copywriting)

 6. Where does your target customer spend their time?
 In Facebook groups?
 In forums?
 On Pinterest?

 7. What keeps your target market up at night?
 What are they afraid of?
 What are they angry about?
 What are their daily frustrations?

 8. Don’t spend marketing dollars talking at your audience before you listen.

 8. What do they stand to lose if they don’t choose your business?

 Get better and better at articulating this message over time.

-9. EVERY time someone e-mails you add it to database
+9. EVERY time someone e-mails you add it to your database.

-10. You need attention, interest, desire, credibility, action.
+10. You need attention, interest, desire, credibility, and action.